 Aside from wanting to unwind and relax, it’s good to appreciate nature and to enjoy the scenery, which it unveils to the world.
-Whether you want to be with your family, friends, or even by yourself, come spend time with nature at these top 10 nature tours in Colorado.
+Whether you want to be with your family, friends, or even by yourself, come spend time outside soon at these ten nature attractions in Colorado.

 1. Rocky Mountain National Park Trail Ridge Road

 Rocky Mountain National Park’s The Trail Ridge Road is considered to be the world’s highway to the sky.
-Also called as Beaver Meadow National Scenic Byway, this stretch crosses Rocky Mountain National Park, which covers 48 miles to Grand Lake in the west, from Estes Park in the east.
+This fantastic high-elevation stretch crosses Rocky Mountain National Park, which covers 48 miles to Grand Lake in the west, from Estes Park in the east.
 In the winter the road across is closed, but weather pending you can still access a section of each side until the closure point.

 Trail Ridge Road showcases wildlife sightings and beautiful wildflowers along the high-country mountaintop.
 Tourists reap the benefits as they pass along without having to get out of their cars.